 Many thanks to everyone who has already volunteered, and if you haven't, it's not too late to join in!

 This sort of work is usually good fun, and we already have a mix of volunteers from different departments across the railway, as well as those who by their own admission are usually 'arm-chair members'.

-So don't worry if you haven't done any PW work before - you won't be the only one!
+t worry if you haven't done any PW work before - you won't be the only one!

 If you can help, please email me to let us know what days you can work (if you just turn up on a specific day, please remember to bring your Bluebell membership card with you).

 Hard hats and hi-vis clothing are provided, but please bring your own if you have these items.